lbaehren/lofarsoft/src/pipeline/docs/source/framework/dependencies/index.rst

 `IPython <http://ipython.scipy.org>`_, billed as "an enhanced interactive Python", also provides a comprehensive and easy-to-use suite of tools for parallel processing across a cluster of compute nodes using Python.
-This capability is extensively exploited in the pipeline system.
+This capability is may be used for writing recipes in the pipeline system.

-The parallel computing capabilities are only available in the latest (post-0.9) releases of IPython.
+The parallel computing capabilities are only available in recent (post-0.9) releases of IPython.
 The reader may wish to refer to the `IPython documentation <http://ipython.scipy.org/doc/>`_ for more information, or, for a summary of the capabilities of the system, to the `Notes on IPython
 <http://www.lofar.org/operations/lib/exe/fetch.php?media=software:tkp_notes_on_ipython.pdf>`_